I beg to move,

 I hear myself using these abstract words, but of course justice is not an abstract concept; it is put into action or it does not exist.
 It is put into action through a range of agencies—education, social services, health and housing—all of which are devolved to the Senedd.
 Does that matter?
 Yes, it does.
 Bingham’s first rule of law is that the law must be accessible and, so far as possible, intelligible, clear and predictable.
 That simply is not the case in Wales in the 21st century.

 The commission’s report is comprehensive, but today I intend to concentrate on three areas: criminal justice, family justice and legal aid.
-There are not many other areas that are worthy of more attention, but I urge that we have further discussion, because this problem will continue to be exacerbated.
+There are many other areas that are worthy of more attention, and I urge that we have further discussion, because this problem will continue to be exacerbated.
 It is serious, given people’s experience in Wales.

 On criminal justice, the report states: